 - Size 9 mm crochet hook (or whatever hook is need to obtain gauge)

-- Lion Brand WET&Q in Fossil or any bulky 6 yarn
+- Lion Brand WET&Q in Fossil or any super chunky / super bulky 6 weight yarn

-- Lion Brand WET&Q in Fisherman for the border or any bulky 6 yarn (optional)
+- Lion Brand WET&Q in Fisherman for the border or any super chunky/ super bulky 6 weight yarn (optional)

 - Yarn Needle

-Here we show how many stitches across and rows down you will need for 8 different sizes of this beautiful blanket pattern.
+Here we show how many stitches across and rows down you will need for 8 different sizes of this beautiful chunky yarn blanket pattern.

 |Height (in)||Width (in)||Starting Stitches||Total Rows|